Wednesday

 Sunday

-The James Gang goes to St Jude's
+The James Gang goes to St Jude

 What began as some knee pain quickly became a whirlwind.
 Caleb had been complaining of intermittent knee pain for about a week.
 He then began to limp.
 He would not bare l weight on his left leg.
 He then spiked a temp.
 I called the next day and got him an appointment with the pediatrician for that afternoon.